Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 - Speed
 - Ship’s true heading.

-> **Note:** The parking brake must be on during initialization of any alignment.
+> 💡 The parking brake must be on during initialization of any alignment.
 When the parking
 > brake is released during coarse alignment, the STBY and READY lights flash and the align program
 > will reinitialize.
 If the parking brake is released during fine alignment, a suspend align
 > discrete is sent to the CSDC, the STBY or READY light blinks, and the time into alignment clock on